Forex Regulation & Investors Protection

 FOREX REGULATION IN THE REST OF THE WORLD

-There are quite a few other important regulatory bodies around the globe.
+There are quite a few regulatory bodies around the globe.

 ■ ASIC -Australian Securities and Investments Commission